GSEA-MSigDB/GSEA2.jl/README.md

 ## Build

-If there is no release matching desired machine or if installation fails, try building.
+If there is no release matching desired machine or installation fails, try building.

 #### 1. Download this repository